holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 * **Level monitors** are useful to collect data about a variable that keeps its value over a certain length of time, such as the length of a queue orcthe colour of a traffic light.
-* **Non level monitors** are useful to collect data about a values that occur just once.
-Examples, are the length of stay in a queue and the number of processing steps of a part.
+* **Non level monitors** are useful to collect data about  that occur just once.
+Examples, are the length of stay in a queue, or the number of processing steps of a part.

 For both types, the time is always collected, along with the value.